 - Understanding asset encumbrances and back-up line availability

 - Monitoring trigger events that are early indicators of potential liquidity problems

 Examiners expect to see that banks not only have a CFP in place, but are also stress testing the plan for various scenarios, typically on a quarterly basis.
 A planned response should be developed for each vulnerability identified.
 The expectation is that management not only went through the process, but has considered the results and prepared a plan of action.

 Contingency planning is an ongoing process that is constantly changing.
-While the considerations outlined above are important steps in developing an effective CFP, no two plans will be alike.
+While the considerations outlined above are important steps in developing an effective Contingency Funding Plans, no two plans will be alike.
 In order to get the most value out of a CFP, the plan should be tailored to the size, complexity, and specific risks faced by each bank.
 Although no one intends for their bank to experience a liquidity crisis, you don’t want to be caught unprepared should the worst happen.
 Having a plan in place and the key players identified ahead of time will set your bank up to successfully navigate through a difficult situation.
 Contact our offices today to for more information.